CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^crf-under-deeps-windthrone]: With the addition of the sites in _Middle-earth: The Balrog_, Windthrone is now always a surface site of an underdeeps.
 [^crf-bill-the-pony]: _Bill the Pony's_ special ability may not be used at an Under-deeps site.
 See CRF 15, Card Errata and Rulings, [Bill the Pony](/original/rulings/crf-15/#bill-the-pony)
 [^crf-goldberry]: _Goldberry_ cannot prevent a company from returning to its site of origin that failed its roll to move to an adjacent Under-deeps site.
+[^crf-surface-keying]: If a company is moving from a surface site to an Under-deeps site, hazards may not be played keyed to the region of the surface site.
+See CRF, Turn Sequence Rulings, Movement/Hazard Phase, Movement, [Playing Hazards](/original/rulings/crf-15/#playing-hazards).
+[^crf-under-deep-minion-mp]: Marshalling points that minions have at an Under-deeps site do not count for calling the Audience with Sauron, but do count at the Audience with Sauron.
+See CRF 15 Turn Sequence Rulings, [End-of-Game](/original/rulings/crf-15/#end-of-game).
+[^crf-terms-ringwraith]: Ringwraiths may not move from a non-Darkhaven site to another non-Darkhaven site unless they are using Dwar Unleashed.
+This means a Ringwraith may not move to Under-deeps sites that do not have a Darkhaven for a surface site.
+See CRF 15, Rulings by Term, [Ringwraith](/original/rulings/crf-15/#ringwraith)
+[^crf-wizardhaven]: A Wizardhaven is not considered to be adjacent to an Under-deeps site unless Deep Mines has been played on it.
+See CRF 15, Rulings by Term, [Wizardhaven](https://www.counciloflorien.com/original/rulings/crf-15/#wizardhaven)
+[^crf-fw-under-deeps-movement]: The _MEWH_ hand rules need errata.
+They should read that “a Fallen-wizard must not use starter movement,” not that they may only use region movement.
+This means they can use Under-deeps movement, and cards like _Belegaer_.
+See CRF 15, Delayed Rulings/Rulings Monday, [Rulings Effective 12/1/97](/original/rulings/crf-15/#rulings-effective-12197)
+[^crf-manifestation]: A Fallen-wizard (nor any other player) may not have two resource manifestations of the same unique resource in his deck.
+See CRF 15, Rulings by Term, [Manifestations](/original/rulings/crf-15/#manifestations)
+[^crf-company]: If all characters in a company are removed from the company, all resource permanent-events played on the company as a whole are discarded.
+See CRF 15, Rulings by Term, [Company](/original/rulings/crf-15/#company)